The Slow WordPress Problem

 - You've outgrown WordPress's capabilities

-- You want performance that WordPress can't deliver
+- You want consistent sub-second load times that WordPress can't deliver

 The Bottom Line

-WordPress sites slow down because of accumulated technical debt: plugins, unoptimized images, poor hosting, and no caching.
+WordPress sites slow down because of accumulated technical debt: plugin bloat, unoptimized images, poor hosting, no caching, database bloat.

-Most issues are fixable with the right approach.
-But if you're constantly fighting performance, it might be time to consider a modern alternative.
+Most issues are fixable with the right approach and some patience.
+But if you're constantly fighting performance issues and the site still isn't fast enough, it might be time to consider a modern alternative.